knpuniversity/symfony4/sfcasts/upgrade-sf5/auto-mapping.md

-# Auto Mapping
+# Validation Auto-Mapping

-Coming soon...

-head over to `/admin/article` login with `admin1@thespacebar.com` password `engage`.
+Head over to `/admin/article` and log in as an admin user:
-Okay.
-And then he
+`admin1@thespacebar.com` password `engage`.
+Use this unchecked, powerful admin access to go to `/admin/article` and click to create a new article.

+I *love* the new "secrets" Symfony... but what I'm about to show you might be my *second* favorite new feature.
+It actually comes from Symfony 4.3 but was improved in 4.4.
+It's called: validation auto-mapping... and it's one more step towards robots doing my programming for me.

-had to create a new article, one of my favorite new features in Symfony 4.4 actually it comes from Symfony 4.3 but was improved in Symfony 4.4 is something called validation auto mapping.
-It's a super smart feature.
-So over here I'm going to go into `templates/article_admin/_form.html.twig`.
-This is the form that renders this page.
-And to help us play with validation on the button, I'm going to add it `formnovalidate`
+Start by going into `templates/article_admin/_form.html.twig`.
+This is the form that renders the article admin page.
+To help us play with validation, on the button, add a new `formnovalidate` attribute.

-over here.
-If I refresh that will let me submit the entire form blank so we can see the validation errors.
-We already have several validation errors, uh, which are coming from the annotations on our `Article`.
-For example, `@Assert\NotBlank` is on `$title`.
-So no surprise if I took this `@Assert\NotBlank` deleted it and delete it is I'll actually just put it below the property just so I have a copy of it.
-But if I remove that constraint when I go over here and resubmit the form blank, you validation error is gone from article title.
-All right, so here's the new feature, go back into `Article` and on top of the class add `@Assert\EnableAutoMapping`.

-as soon as I do that and go back and refresh the error is back "This value should not be null" it has different wording, but it automatically added a `NotNull` constraints to this field.
+Thanks to that, after you refresh, HTML5 validation is *disabled* and we can submit the entire form blank to see... our server-side validation errors.
+These come from the annotations on our `Article` class, like `@Assert\NotBlank` above `$title`.

+So it's *no* surprise that if we remove the `@Assert\NotBlank` annotation...
+I'll move it as a comment below the property - that's as good as deleting it - and then re-submit the blank form... the validation error is *gone* from the title field.

+## @Assert\EnableAutoMapping

+Ready for the magic?
+Go back to `Article` and, on top of the class, add `@Assert\EnableAutoMapping()`.

+As *soon* as we do that, we can refresh to see... a Rick Roll!
+Kidding!
+We refresh and... the validation error is *back* for the `title` field!

+> This value should not be null

+Yep!
+An `@NotNull` constraint was *automatically* added to the property!
 How the heck did that work?
+The system - validation auto-mapping - automatically adds some sensible validation constraints based off of your Doctrine metadata.
+The Doctrine `Column` annotation has a `nullable` option its *default* value is `nullable=false`.
+In other words, the `title` column is required in the database!

-It guesses the validation constraints based off of the doctrine meta-data.
-So this is actually `nullable=false` by defaults and also off the co how our source code looks itself.
-I'll show you an example of that in a second.
-By the way, to get the most out of this feature, make sure that you have `symfony/property-info` installed.
+Auto-mapping can *also* add constraints based *solely* on how your code is written...
+I'll show you an example of that in a few minutes.
+Oh, and by the way, to make sure you get the most out of this feature, make sure you have `symfony/property-info` installed.

 ```terminal-silent
 composer show symfony/property-info
 ```

-If that package doesn't come up, install that because this is used to grab some of that metadata.
-All right?
-So, for example, if we change this to `nullable=true`, which means that this is now optional in the database and go over and refresh the error is gone.
-Well, it's actually even cooler than that.
-So I'm going to undo that.

-I'm actually going to take off the `@ORM\Column` entirely.
-So I'm going to pretend like I'm not saving this the database.
-I also need to remove this `@Gedmo\Slug` just to avoid an error.
-So what's going to happen now for if we refresh, my guess is that we won't get a validation error because there's no doctrine metadata that says whether this field is required or not.
-But when we refresh, we do get another `NotNull` know.
-So now that there's no doctrine metadata here, instead Symfony looks on the setter method.
-If there is one for `$title`.
-So if you search for `setTitle()` Symfony sees that there's a `setTitle()` method here.
-It sees that it requires a `string`.
-And because this is not nullable, it assumes that the `$title` is a required field.

-Check this out.
-Add a little question Mark before a string to make it nullable.
+If that package doesn't come up, install it to allow the feature to get as *much* info as possible.

+## Auto-Mapping is Smart

+Let's play with this a bit more, like change this to `nullable=true`.
+The means that the column should now be *optional* in the database.
+What happens when we submit the form now?
+The validation error is gone: the `NotNull` constraint was *not* added.

+Oh, but it gets even *cooler* than this.
+Remove the `@ORM\Column` entirely - we'll pretend like this property isn't even being saved to the database.
+I also need to remove this `@Gedmo\Slug` annotation just to avoid an error.

+What do you think will happen now?
+Well think about it: the auto-mapping system won't be able to ask Doctrine if this property is required or not... so my guess is that it *won't* be add any constraints.
+Try it!
+Refresh!

+Duh, duh, duh!
+The `NotNull` validation is back!
+Whaaaaat?
+The Doctrine metadata is just *one* source of info for auto-mapping: it can also look directly at your source code.
+In this case, Symfony looks for a setter method.
+Search for `setTitle()`.
+Ah yes, The `$title` argument is type-hinted with `string`.
+And because that type-hint does *not* allow null, it assumes that `$title` must be required.

+Watch this: add a `?` before `string` to make `null` an allowed value.
+Refresh now and... the error is gone.

+## Avoiding Duplicate Constraints

-Refresh in the error is gone.
-So let's put everything back to go back to where we were in the beginning.
-So what I love about this feature is it's just smart.
-It works really well.
-So even if I add back my `@Assert\NotBlank`, wow.
-And go back and refresh, check this out.
-I don't get two errors, I don't get the `NotNull` error and my custom, `NotBlank`.
-It's smart enough to realize that because we have a `NotBlank` annotation constraint on this that it doesn't need to add the `NotNull` that would be duplicating.
+Let's put *everything* back to go back to where it was in the beginning.
+What I *love* about this feature is that... it's just so smart!
+It simply *reflects* what your code is already communicating.

+And even if I add back the my `@Assert\NotBlank` annotation and refresh... check it out.
+We don't get 2 errors!
+The auto-mapping system is smart enough to realize that, because I added a `NotBlank` annotation constraint on this property, it should not *also* add the `NoNull` constraint: that would basically be duplication and the user would see two errors.
+Like I said, it's smart.
-In addition to the `NotNull` constraint.
-It's also gonna automatically put `Length` constraints on here.
-So, uh, you know, because this is a `255` length, if I get,

-so if I type a super creative title over and over and over again and just paste that all a lot of times and it enter, now I'm gonna get this value is too long.
-It should have 255 characters or less.
-Just nice.
-It just helps me with all that sanity validation.
-Now occasionally this feature can cause a problem and most notably in the `User` class it's can sometimes create a problem because if you add

-`AutoMapping` to this class, it's actually going to make your `$password` fields required, which we actually don't want because we want the F the registration form to submit successfully without that being required.
-And then usually we would then manually set that field to the encoded password.
-So if you have this problem, just be aware of it.
-You can also on a field you can say at `@Assets\DisableAutoMapping` and that would disabled just for that one field.

-All right, next let's talk about hashing passwords and making sure that you are hashed.
-Passers in.
-The database are always using the strongest algorithm.
-Oh one more thing.
-You can also control this feature a bit and `config/packages/validator.yaml` by default, the feature is only enabled if you add that annotation` @Assert\EnableAutoMapping` but you can also enable it for specific namespaces automatically.
-So if I uncommon in this out, it would activate it for all of my entities.
-Even if I didn't have that annotation, I prefer to opt into it, but other people like to have it be automatic.
-It's up to you.
+## Automatic Length Annotation

+And it's not all about the `NotNull` constraint.
+The length of this column in the database is 255 - that's the default for a `string` type.
+Let's type a super-creative title over and over and over and over again... until we know that we're over that limit.
+Submit and... awesome:

+> This valid is too long.
+IT should have 255 characters or less.

+Behind-the-scenes, auto-mapping *also* added a `@Length` annotation to limit this field to the database limit.
+Say goodbye to forgetting this field and letting long data get truncated!

+## Disabling Auto-Mapping when it Doesn't Make Sense

+As *cool* as this feature is, automatic functionality will never work in *all* cases.
+And that's fine for two reasons.
+First, it's *your* choice to opt-into this feature by adding the `@EnableAutoMapping` annotation.
+And second, you can disable it on a field-by-field basis.

+A great example of when this feature can be a problem is in the `User` class.
+Imagine we added `@EnableAutoMapping` here and created a registration form to help create this object.
+Well... that's going to be a problem because it will add a `NotNull` constraint to the `$password` field!
+And we *don't* want that!
+In a typical registration form - like the one that the `make:registration-form` command creates - the `$password` property is set to its hashed value *after* the form is validated.
+Basically, this is not a field the user sets directly and having the `NotNull` constraint causes a validation error on submit.

+How do you solve this?
+You could disable auto-mapping for the whole class.
+Or, if you want, just disable it for the `$password` property by adding `@Assert\DisableAutoMapping`.
+This is the *one* ugly case for this feature, but it's easy to fix.

+## Configuring Auto-Mapping Globally

+Oh, and one more thing!
+You can control this feature a bit in `config/packages/validator.yaml`.
+By default, you need to enable auto-mapping on a class-by-class basis by adding the `@Assert\EnableAutoMapping` annotation.
+But, you can also *automatically* enable it for specific namespaces.
+If we uncommented this `App\Entity` line out, every entity will get auto-mapped validation without the extra annotation.
+I like being a bit more explicit - but it's your call.

+Next, ready to talk about something super geeky?
+No, not Star Trek, but that would awesome.
+This is *even* better: let's chat about password hashing algorithms and safely *upgrading* hashed passwords in your database to stay up-to-date with security best-practices.